Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Introduction

-EVT has been utilized at data link and network layers to model the tail statistics of queue length and delay \cite{upperlayer_03} -\cite{upperlayer_01}, or in a limited context, at physical layer for wireless channel modeling to provide a fit to the whole distribution of large-scale or small-scale fading \cite{fadingevt_01} -\cite{fitevt_04}. \cite{upperlayer_03} and \cite{upperlayer_05} apply EVT to characterize the statistics of the large queue lengths and accordingly propose a queue-aware resource allocation approach for enabling ultra reliable and low latency vehicular communications.
-Moreover, \cite{upperlayer_04} -\cite{upperlayer_01} utilize EVT to derive closed-form asymptotic expressions for the throughput, bit error rate (BER), and packet error rate (PER) over different fading channels. \cite{upperlayer_04} uses EVT to find a limiting distribution for the PER in the additive white Gaussian noise (AWGN) channel with the goal of indicating the superiority of EVT-based approach to accurately approximate the average PER for the uncoded schemes.
+EVT has been utilized at data link and network layers to model the tail statistics of queue length and delay \cite{upperlayer_03} -\cite{upperlayer_01}, in a limited context at physical layer for wireless channel modeling, to provide a fit to the whole distribution of large-scale or small-scale fading \cite{fadingevt_01} -\cite{fitevt_04}, and to analyze the asymptotic behavior of the ergodic secrecy rate (ESR)/ergodic multicast rate \cite{Xu2016}-\cite{Subhash2020}.
+EVT has been applied in \cite{upperlayer_03} and \cite{upperlayer_05} to characterize the statistics of the large queue lengths and accordingly propose a queue-aware resource allocation approach for enabling ultra reliable and low latency vehicular communications.
+The authors in \cite{bennisAoI} adopt EVT to characterize the tail, and the excess value of the vehicles’ queueing systems and arrival rates to further incorporate its results in the transmission power minimization problem.
+Moreover, EVT is utilized in \cite{upperlayer_04} -\cite{upperlayer_01} to derive closed-form asymptotic expressions for the throughput, bit error rate (BER), and packet error rate (PER) over different fading channels.
+In \cite{upperlayer_04}, EVT is used to find a limiting distribution for the PER in the additive white Gaussian noise (AWGN) channel with the goal of indicating the superiority of EVT-based approach to accurately approximate the average PER for the uncoded schemes.
 In \cite{upperlayer_02}, the authors apply EVT to find the limiting distribution of the maximum throughput and then, alleviate the complexity of the average throughput analysis for the channels in multi-user diversity.
-Likewise, \cite{upperlayer_01} uses EVT to analyze the effective throughput, average throughput and average bit error probability of the $k$-th best link with the highest throughput in the selection diversity schemes over various fading channels, such as Weibull, Gamma, $\alpha - \mu$ and Gamma-Gamma.
+Likewise, in \cite{upperlayer_01}, EVT is used to analyze the effective throughput, average throughput and average bit error probability of the $k$-th best link with the highest throughput in the selection diversity schemes over various fading channels, such as Weibull, Gamma, $\alpha - \mu$ and Gamma-Gamma.
 Nevertheless, these data link and network layer studies use the existing average statistics-based channel models, and therefore, their extrapolation in the ultra-reliable region, the accuracy of which has not yet been analyzed experimentally.
-On the other hand, \cite{fadingevt_01}-\cite{fitevt_01}, \cite{fitevt_03} fit extreme value distribution (EVD) to the whole path-loss or power distribution, concluding that EVD models wireless channel fading better than the well-known models, such as Rayleigh and Rician.
+On the other hand, the authors in \cite{fadingevt_01}-\cite{fitevt_01}, \cite{fitevt_03} fit extreme value distribution (EVD) to the whole path-loss or power distribution, concluding that EVD models wireless channel fading better than the well-known models, such as Rayleigh and Rician.
 Additionally, in \cite{fitevt_02} and \cite{fitevt_04}, generalized extreme value (GEV) distribution is used to model the small scale fading in maritime communication, and root-mean-square (RMS) delay spread for vehicle-to-vehicle (V2V) communication, respectively.
+Moreover, EVT is applied in \cite{Xu2016} to fit Gumbel distribution to the lower bound of the ESR, which is then incorporated as the statistical constraints within privacy-preserving problem and achieves higher secrecy rate for downlink transmission in multiuser relay systems.
+Also, in \cite{Subhash2020} and \cite{secrecy_01}, EVT is used to fit a distribution to the minimum of signal-to-interference ratio (SIR) random variables and then determine the optimum value of the transmit power of a secondary network in a Cognitive Radio Network (CRN) subject to Quality of Service (QoS) constraints.
 However, EVT has never been incorporated into wireless channel modeling to estimate the tail statistics nor to use the theorems for the consistency of the distributions, stopping conditions on determining the sufficient number of samples required in EVT, and validation procedures to address the reliability constraint at the URLLC levels.